Shifting On and To the Thumb

 This skill of “finding (shifting to) the thumb before the music starts“, is a perfect precursor to the skill of “shifting onto the thumb during a musical phrase”.

-We can classify (categorise) “Shifts To the Thumb” in three main levels of increasing complexity (difficulty):
+We can classify (categorise) “Shifts To the Thumb” into three main levels of increasing complexity (difficulty):

 2: Shifts to the Thumb From Another Finger Already in Thumb Position